CaioValcazara/AWS-Lambda/README.md

   1. Seach for Lambda
   2. Click on the Function created
   3. Press the Deploy Button

 ![AWS-Lambda-S3-flow](https://aws-bucket-caio.s3.sa-east-1.amazonaws.com/Deploy_Lambda.png)

 ## 6) Upload a file on S3 bucket

+  **Process:**
+  1. Search for S3
+  2. Click on the S3 Bucket created on step 1
+  3. Click on "Upload" button
+  4. Upload any file

 ## 7) Check at CloudWatch for log details Monitoring

+  **Process:**
+  1. Search CloudWatch
+  2. On Logs Section, click Log groups
+  3.

 Reference: